Children's Commissioner (New Zealand)

-Mana Mokopuna - Children's Commissioner is a independent New Zealand Crown entity that was established by the Children's Commissioner Act 2003, and reestablished by the Oversight of Oranga Tamariki System Legislation Amendment Act 2025.
+Mana Mokopuna - Children's Commissioner is an independent New Zealand Crown entity that was established by the Children's Commissioner Act 2003, and reestablished by the Oversight of Oranga Tamariki System Legislation Amendment Act 2025.
 It serves as the Children's Ombudsman, provides advice and guidance to the government and other agencies, ensures that children's voices are heard in the public policy process and monitors places where children and young people are detained.
 The Children's Commissioner is the successor to the Children's Commissioners established in 1989 and the former Children and Young People's Commission.

 Functions and responsibilities

 The Children's Commissioner is regulated by the Oversight of Oranga Tamariki System Legislation Amendment Act 2025.
 The Oversight Legislation Amendment Act designates the Children's Commissioner as an independent Crown entity under the Crown Entities Act 2004.
 Commissioners are required to have knowledge and experience of children and young people's issues, the Treaty of Waitangi, Māori knowledge, tikanga Māori, and the required skills and leadership expertise associated with the role.
 Commissioners are appointed by the Minister for Children and vetted by a nominations panel.
 The Oversight Legislation Amendment Act also allows the Governor-General of New Zealand to appoint a Deputy Commissioner at the recommendation of the Minister.

 Key functions and responsibilities include advocating for children's rights, advising the government and agencies, advocating for system-level changes, ensuring that children's voices are heard in the public policy process and monitoring places where young people are detained.
 As part of the Oranga Tamariki (Ministry for Children) oversight system, the Children's Commissioner works with the Office of the Ombudsman and the Independent Children's Monitor to ensure that the various agencies and services working with children uphold children's rights and support their well-being.
 The Children's Commissioner's partners include Oranga Tamariki, the New Zealand Police, various health and educational organisations, Māori iwi (tribes), hapu (sub-groups), social services, and various non-governmental organisations (NGOs) working with children and young people.

 Prior to the passage of the Children and Young People's Commission Act 2022, the Children's Commissioner was regulated by the now repealed Children's Commissioner Act 2003, the Oranga Tamariki Act 1989 (formerly known as the Children, Young Persons, and Their Families Act 1989), the Oranga Tamariki (Residential Care) Regulations 1996, the Crimes of Torture Act 1989, and the Human Assisted Reproductive Technology Act 2004.
 The Children's Commissioner is also the successor to the former Children and Young People's Commission, which operated from 2022 to 2025.